gabrielmoral/aws-solution-architect-associate-exam-notes/EC2.md

 Fixed rate by the hour or second with no commitment.

 **Reserved**
 Offers capacity reservation and offers a significant discount on the hourly charge.
 Contract terms are 1 Year or 3 Year Terms.
 There is a market where you can sell reserved instances that you do not want.
+Capacity reservation can be purchased on a daily, weekly, or monthly basis, with an specified time and duration, for a one-year term.

 **Spot**
 Enables you to bid whatever price you want for instance capacity, providing greater saving if you app have flexible start and end times.
 If the spot instance is terminated, you won't be charged for a partial hour of usage.
 However, if you terminate the instance yourself, you will be charged for any hour in which the instance ran.

 **Dedicated hosts**